Down Cthulhu, The Occult Wars

 Move Silently and Hide are folded into Stealth.

-Diplomacy and Gather Information are folded into Glibness.
+Diplomacy and Gather Information are folded into Persuasion.

 Balance and Tumble are folded into Acrobatics.

-Knowledge skills: for each skill point you put in a field that has subskills, you gain a rank in any 2 subskills.
-You may still spend skill points to improve any of the subskills on a 1 for 1 basis up to the normal maximum ranks.
+Knowledge skills: for each skill point you put in a field that has subskills, you gain 2 ranks to distribute among subskills.

 Every invention falls into 1 of 50 types.
 10 fields of study, each with 5 levels.